 There’s no doubt about it—new President Donald Trump’s executive orders have caused more than a few dust-ups during his first days in the oval office.
 His immigration executive order banning travel from 7 countries has caused mass protest throughout the United States.
 Many visa holders and even green card holders were detained at airports, unsure of whether they would be allowed to enter the country.
 As these incidents occurred, businesses were being held accountable more and more for their political “support.”
-However, the latest developments in the immigration ban have forced two popular ride-sharing companies, Uber and Lyft, to consider how social responsibility is linked to business success.
+However, the latest developments in the immigration ban have forced two popular ride-sharing companies, Uber and Lyft, to consider lessons on social responsibility and how it is linked to business success.

 Taxi drivers in New York temporarily stopped service to JFK airport during rush hours, to stand in solidarity with the detainees around the country being questioned by Homeland Security.
 In response, Uber stopped charging surge pricing and continued to send drivers to the airport, a move many people saw as a direct attack on the taxi association’s efforts, and an indication that Uber did not care about the plight of detainees.
 Despite Uber’s insistence that the move was not political or for increased profit, nor that it was meant to undermine the taxi strike, many, many former users deleted the app and flocked to the company’s biggest competitor, Lyft.
 Lyft catapulted up the free app rankings in the Apple App store, landing in at #4, while Uber dropped to #13.
 Uber’s competitor cashed in on public outcry—without having to do much themselves.

-Is Social Responsibility Really Possible?
+Are lessons on Social Responsibility Really Possible?